ZukLevinson/P2/README.md

-# Project P2
+# P2

-Project P2 is a chatting website for communicating with people worldwide, named CHTR.
+P2 is a chatting website for communicating with people worldwide, named CHTR.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.